sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 #### Sandbox testnet
 Make sure to download a wallet and create an account as outlined above.
 Then head to our [token faucet](https://faucet.nymtech.net/) and get some tokens to use to bond it.

+### VPS Hardware Specs

+You will need to rent a VPS to run your mix node on.
+One key reason for this is that your node **must be able to send TCP data using both IPv4 and IPv6** (as other nodes you talk to may use either protocol.

+We currently have these _rough_ specs for VPS hardware:

+- Processors: 2 cores are fine.
+Get the fastest CPUs you can afford.
+- RAM: Memory requirements depend on the amount of users your Gateway will be serving at any one time.
+If you're just going to be using it yourself, then minimal RAM is fine. **If you're running your Gateway as part of a Service Grant, get something with at least 4GB RAM.**
+- Disks: much like the amount of RAM your Gateway could use, the amount of disc space required will vary with the amount of users your Gateway is serving. **If you're running your Gateway as part of a Service Grant, get something with at least 40GB storage.**

+## Gateway setup and maintenance

+Now that you have built the codebase, set up your wallet, and have a VPS with the `nym-gateway` binary, you can set up your gateway with the instructions below.

 ### Viewing command help